What is Shocking a Swimming Pool?

 There are a number of liquid chlorine in the market today but most of them are below the standards needed to sanitize pool water without causing other pool problems.

-If you live in the USA and asking where you can get best liquid for your pool, you can find HASA Sanichlor dealer near you and buy HASA Sanichlor liquid chlorine, which is the best liquid chlorine I ever used because it's calcium-free, pH neutral, no stabilizer or Cyanuric acid and stronger with 12.5% chlorine (Sodium Hypochlorite).
+If you live in the USA and asking where you can get best liquid chlorine for your pool, visit HASA Sani-Clor website.
+Alternatively, you can phisically find HASA Sani-clor dealer near you and buy HASA Sani-Clor liquid chlorine, which is the best liquid chlorine I ever used because it's calcium-free, pH neutral, no stabilizer or Cyanuric acid and stronger with 12.5% chlorine (Sodium Hypochlorite).

 Tablet Chlorine: Also know as Trichlor, tablet chlorine is the strongest chlorine shock with around 90% chlorine.
 Trichlor is mainly Trichloroisocyanuric and comes with high Cyanuric acid(chlorine stabilizer) levels.
 Pools maintained using tablet chlorine are likely to be affected by low pH and high Cyanuric acid (Cya) levels in the long run if proper care is not taken in balancing pH and Cya before adding chlorinated tablets.
 The down side of having excess Cyanuric acid level is that to reduce it's level, you have to partially drain your pool water and refill with fresh water.